Boston Neck: American Revolution

+Later history and filling-in of the neck

 The residents started adding fill along the neck in the late 18th century because the low-lying area was prone to erosion.
 Beginning in the 1830s, the Charles River tidal flats were filled in with train loads of gravel from the Needham area.
 This created the present Back Bay section of Boston.
 The remains of the fortifications at the town gate were still visible in 1822.
 On July 6, 1824, this section of Orange Street where the town gate once stood was renamed Washington Street.

-The Washington Street Elevated (the “El”) ran subway trains above Washington Street from 1901 until 1987 when the Orange Line (which inherited the old name of the street) was relocated and the elevated tracks and stations were torn down shortly after the El's April 1987 closure.
+The Washington Street Elevated (the "El") ran subway trains above Washington Street from 1901 until 1987 when the Orange Line (which inherited the old name of the street) was relocated and the elevated tracks and stations were torn down shortly after the El's April 1987 closure.

 The Dover Street station was located at the site of the old town gate at the intersection of Dover and Washington Street.
 Dover Street was renamed East Berkeley Street sometime after the subway station was demolished.
 Today, at the intersection of East Berkeley and Washington Streets, nothing of the town gate or the fortifications remains, with the MBTA Silver Line's East Berkeley bus rapid transit station replacing the old Orange Line's Dover elevated station at that location.